postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 For details about this feature, see <xref:diagnostics>.

-## Suggest code fixes
+## Suggesting code fixes

-Aspects can suggest code fixes to any diagnostic it reports, or suggest code refactorings.
+Aspects can suggest code fixes to any diagnostic they report, or suggest code refactorings.

 ## Validating the code that references the target declaration